 - 0.7 million acres (2%) are tribal owned lands

 - 0.3 million acres (1%) are county owned lands

 More than 70% of the lands in Minnesota are privately owned.

 The majority of DNR-administered lands are located in the northern part of the state.
 Historically, wetlands and remote areas in the northern part of the state were more likely to stay in or revert to state ownership because those lands were considered less valuable than agricultural lands in the southern part of the state.

-The State of Minnesota shares geography with eleven Tribal Nations — four Dakota communities in the southern portion of the state and seven Ojibwe communities in the north, who collectively own about 2% of lands within Minnesota's borders.
-The Daḳota and Ojibwe, whose cultural, spiritual, and economic practices are intrinsically woven to this landscape, hold this land sacred.
+Today, the State of Minnesota shares geography with eleven Tribal Nations — four Dakota communities in the southern part of the state and seven Ojibwe communities in the northern part – representing about 2% of the state's lands.
+The Dakota and Ojibwe people hold this land sacred because it is tied to their cultural, spiritual, and economic practices.

 During the last five years:

 - Statewide, DNR's land portfolio has changed by less than one tenth of a percent.

 - On average, the DNR acquires about 9,000 acres of land per year, statewide.

 - Sixty-nine percent (69%) of acquisitions were adjacent to existing DNR complexes, which increases land access, management efficiency, and conservation impact.